Asset managers are focusing their attention on their entire value chain

 The need for asset managers to focus on investment and optimise their operational processes has resulted in a deconstruction of the value chain, each link representing a potential outsourcing opportunity.

-As mentioned by Yoan Chazal in his article (see p.
-16 of the Outsourcing Magazine), back- and middle-office activitieshave been successfully outsourced by many asset managers for several years and new possibilities are emerging, especially when it comes to front-office and some of the portfolio managers’ traditional tasks.
+As mentioned by Yoan Chazal in his article, back- and middle-office activitieshave been successfully outsourced by many asset managers for several years and new possibilities are emerging, especially when it comes to front-office and some of the portfolio managers’ traditional tasks.
 These new outsourcing capabilities, and those that are likely to emerge, give asset managers extra opportunities to focus on their core business by delegating lesser value-added tasks to outside service providers.
 After all, efficient investment strategies generating alpha remain key differentiation factors in a highly competitive environment.

 However, calling on specific “outsourcees” for each identified link of the operational chain can be a hurdle to the outsourcing decision, as the expanding scope of activities may make steering operations more complicated.
 With a diversity of representatives and the need to monitor each relationship, daily management can easily become a burden.
 Concentrating outsourced services around a single provider could therefore be the solution, with a single point of entry regardless of the request.